siddharthaxroy/test/content/principles/index.md

 [^16]: Karl Popper in *Knowledge without Authority*: "All 'sources' are liable to lead us into error at times.
 And I propose to replace, therefore, the question of the sources of our knowledge by the entirely different question: 'How can we hope to detect and eliminate error?'"

 [^17]: Adoption of what Julia Galef calls [the Scout Mindset](https://twitter.com/juliagalef/status/1381978961941573632) will also allow you to craft more accurate maps of reality.

+[^18]: In a culture of growing double-speak and toxic positivity masking true intentions, having colleagues, collaborators, well-wishers or even adversaries who offer you [the gift of valuable feedback you didn’t have before](https://alexturek.com/2022-03-18-How-to-criticize-coworkers/) is a true blessing.
+Cultivate relationships, where tight feedback loops to collectively get to what is true, is the norm.